Materials-Consortia/OPTIMADE/optimade.rst

 Each database provider will publish one or more **base URLs** that serve the API, for example: http://example.com/optimade/.
 Every URL path segment that follows the base URL MUST behave as standardized in this API specification.

-Implementations MUST serve a :endpoint:`versions` endpoint directly under the **base URLs**.
-This endpoint allows a client to discover the major versions of the API that the implementation provides.
-For the specification of this endpoint see section `Versions Endpoint`_.

 Versioned base URLs
 ~~~~~~~~~~~~~~~~~~~